Smear test / PAP smear with HPV testing

 However, you may want a private smear test if:

-At Happiher, we offer private smear testing in London without long wait times or busy clinic settings — in a calm, caring environment.
+At Happiher, we offer private smear testing in London without long wait times or busy clinic settings — in a calm and caring environment.

 What Happens During a Smear Test?

-The test only takes a few minutes and is carried out by a trained healthcare professional.
+The test takes only a few minutes and is done by a trained healthcare professional.

 You’ll be asked to lie back and relax on the exam table with your knees bent and heels in stirrups.